rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 Bareos Shares
 ^^^^^^^^^^^^^

-In the following we use the suggested shared from our earlier :ref:`bareos_shares` step.
+In the following we use the suggested Share name from the earlier :ref:`bareos_shares` section.
-Note that the same suggested names are indicated in each fields label.
+Note that the same suggested names are indicated in each fields label between square brackets: i.e. [e.g. ...].

 .. image:: /images/interface/docker-based-rock-ons/bareos_shares.png
    :width: 100%